 Pregnancy is a really special time of life and so are the needs during this time.
 Besides a wholesome, colorful diet, and prenatal supplements, a nourishing herbal pregnancy tea blend can boost your wellbeing as well as the health and development of your baby.

-The mother’s requirements for many nutrients are heightened, to properly nourish her body during this changing stage, and of course, also for her growing miracle inside.
+The nutrient requirements are heightened to properly nourish the body during this changing stage, and of course, also for the growing miracle inside.

 In this article, you will find some of the best herbs to enjoy during pregnancy and a highly nourishing pregnancy tea recipe, plus some safety guidelines on using herbs during this precious time.